- NAME: Jackie Robinson

 Answer questions and see how you rank against other players.Play Now

 After baseball, Robinson became active in business and continued his work as an activist for social change.
-He worked as an executive for the Chock Full O' Nuts coffee company and restaurant chain and helped establish the Freedom National Bank.
+He worked as an executive for the Chock Full O' Nuts coffee company and restaurant chain, and helped establish the African American-owned and -controlled Freedom Bank.
 He served on the board of the NAACP until 1967 and was the first African-American to be inducted into the Baseball Hall of Fame in 1962.
 In 1972, the Dodgers retired his uniform number of 42.